 As depicted in Figure 1, the Law Enforcement Agency (LEA) provides the intercept request (e.g., lawful authorization or warrant) to the CSP.
-The intercept request identifies, at a minimum, the target, the type of intercept (i.e., IRI-only, or IRI and CC) that is authorized, the authorized period for interception, and the LEA delivery address(es) for the intercepted information
+The intercept request identifies, at a minimum, the target, the type of intercept (i.e., IRI-only, or IRI and CC);the service to be intercepted (e.g. 3G PS network access(es) and/or the services (e.g. VoIP)) that is authorized, the authorized period for interception, and the LEA delivery address(es) for the intercepted information

+Note: In some situations IRI may contain CC-information.
+In case of a IRI only intercept the IRI delivery may take place without the CC-information.
+In other situations the CC-delivery may provide metadata not sent in the IRI.
+In case of a IRI only intercept the CC-delivery may take place without the actual content.
+It is upon national regulations to implement any of these options.